|Making Bellows the Easy

-Use duct tape for the bellows hinge.
+I use duck/duct tape for the bellows hinge.
 It's much easier, stronger,

 and sticks instantly.
-But beware that PVA glue won't stick to duct
+But beware that PVA glue won't stick to duck/duct

-tape, so use cloth for the outside hinge.
+tape, so use cloth or leather for the outside hinge.
 Don't mess about

 trying to fold it in half, position the two bellows boards together and stick

 I recently tried this trick to simplify the task of making, cutting, and